 - Flag the proposals that have not been sufficiently anonymized but DO NOT penalize them by lowering grades.
 (The FT support team will check the flagged proposals and send any violations to the Gemini Directorate for review.)

 - More detailed guidelines can be found on the FT webpage.

 - PIs from all participant countries (except Chile) taking part in the FT program may apply for this cycle.

-- Japanese community PIs may submit proposals for this cycle.
-In agreement with Subaru Observatory, starting with the September 2021 CfP, Japanese community proposers may only apply for up to 4hrs of time on a single proposal (and no more than 4hrs total will be awarded to Japanese community PIs) and only on odd numbered cycles.
-Japanese proposals will only be accepted in Call for Proposals for months: Jan/Mar/May/July/Sep/Nov.
+- In agreement with Subaru Observatory, Japanese community proposers may only apply for up to 4 hrs of time on a single proposal (and no more than 4hrs total will be awarded to Japanese community PIs in a cycle).

 - PIs from participant countries whose FT time for the semester has been used up should not apply for the remainder of the semester.
 Note that some participant countries only have very small amounts of FT time available each semester.
-At this time, BR has less than an hour remaining at GS for 23A.
-AR has only 2.2h available at GS for 23A.
+AR has only 2.2h and 1.8h available for this cycle at GN and GS, respectively.
 See Rule #4 and Q&A for more information.

 Acceptable RA ranges

 - Gemini North: Targets from about RA = 4.5 hr to 22.5 hr are acceptable during this cycle.
 Note, however, that RAs near 4.5h will only be accessible for a couple hours during the first half of the first month (March) and only at northern declinations (Dec > 0) .
 Likewise, RAs near 22.5h will only be accessible for a couple hours during the final month (May) and again only in the above declination range.
 Note Rule #9; an FT program may not fully backload its three-month active period; at least one of its targets must be observable during its first active month.